 Eliminate the potential for fraud

-Another reason you’ll see a credit card declined is due to potential misuse.
-According to the latest information from Australian Payment Network, card issuers lost $464 million in 2019 due to fraud.
+Another reason a card can be declined is due to potential misuse.
+According to the latest information from The Nilson Report, a global card and mobile payments trade publication, card issuers lost $19.21 billion in 2018 due to fraud.
 That puts payment card issuers on high alert.

 If the purchase looks suspicious, it’s not uncommon for them to decline the transaction.
-This often happens when the customer is travelling or attempting a large purchase that is unusual for their established buying habits.
+This often happens when the customer is traveling or attempting a large purchase that is unusual for their established buying habits.
 In some cases, the customer will receive a text message or phone call from the card issuer to alert them to the potential misuse of their card.
-In this case, you may be prompted to wait a certain amount of time and rerun the transaction.
+In this case, you may be prompted to wait a certain amount of time and run the transaction again.

 Should you try the transaction again?